-I almost gave up for the beginning, when I used the PayPal to receive the payment.
+I almost gave up for the beginning, when I used PayPal to receive the payment.

-The first withdrawal process, as I had written on my own story above, needs more efforts from my side.
+The first withdrawal process, as I had written on my own story above, needs more effort from my side.

-But I guess it's normal, as security precaution.
+But I guess it’s normal, as a security precaution.